shitana/articles/Ansible Inventories/section_4 Inventory Management in Gitlab CI CD Pipelines.md

-# Section 4: Inventory Management in CI/CD Pipelines
+# Section 4: Inventory Management in Gitlab CI/CD Pipelines

 In modern DevOps practices, integrating Ansible with Continuous Integration and Continuous Deployment (CI/CD) pipelines is essential for achieving automated, reliable, and consistent deployments.
 This section will focus specifically on integrating Ansible inventory management with GitLab CI, a popular CI/CD tool used by many organizations.